 If you’re ready, head to the Purchase page to make your purchase, but first check out the Products page for details on what you will get.

-This is not a “hocus pocus” or “black box” investment strategy; it is very real.
-I’ve compiled numerous sources of information, and over several years I spent thousands of hours analyzing it.
-Through trial and error and endless hours of experimenting and back-testing I’ve developed these strategies that are both simple and very sensible.
-(Note: Back-testing ended in June 2016 and since then the results are real-time.)
-Over time, these strategies not only consistently beat the investing returns you and I would get through simple buy-and-hold strategies, but they also consistently blow away the returns of most money managers and even the best Wall Street pros.
-The performance data speaks for itself, take a look, it works.
-Perhaps you may choose to just try out one of the strategies with a portion of your portfolio, or maybe you will just track it on the spreadsheet.
-If you do, I’m confident that within a few years you’ll be convinced that it works better than any method you’ve tried before, and you’ll use these strategies with a significant portion of your investment portfolios.
-By following these strategies you will no longer be led astray by listening to friends, family, or gurus that keep their subscription revenues flowing with warnings of an imminent market collapse, or just your own gut which more often than not is wrong and just reacting to fear.
+Over time, this system will hopefully not only consistently beat the investing returns you and I would get through simple buy-and-hold strategies (or more typically buy high, then panic and sell near the lows strategies), but they also consistently beat away the returns of most money managers and even the best Wall Street pros.
+The performance data speaks for itself, take a look.
+Perhaps you may choose to just track the system on the spreadsheet.
+Over time, if it performs well, you’ll gain the confidence to use the strategy with a significant portion of your TSP account.
+By following the TSP Timing system you will no longer be led astray by listening to CNBC, friends, family, or gurus that keep their subscription revenues flowing with warnings of an imminent market collapse, or just your own gut which more often than not is wrong and just reacting to fear.

-If you have a Federal TSP account, TSP Timing is for you.
+If you have a Federal TSP account, TSP Timing could be for you.
 You can be at any stage of your career, just starting out, mid-career, or retired, civilian or military, it doesn’t matter….you may be a GS-5 administrative professional, or a career SES employee, it doesn’t matter.
 These strategies are for anyone who wants to improve their returns and reduce stress.
-You can even use it for investing outside of the TSP using ETFs that mimic the TSP funds….
+You can even use it for investing outside of the TSP using ETFs that mimic the TSP funds.